Tiny Doc

 Use the first inline field for a labeled citation; the second uses

-This summary follows and aligns with the canonical method at for final verification.
+This summary follows and aligns with the canonical method at and the required policy link at for final verification.

 Field and option reference